vogler/tasktime-2021/README.md

 Tried Svelte and Firebase in an older iteration: https://github.com/vogler/track-time_svelte-firebase.
 By now Svelte seems to officially support TypeScript: https://svelte.dev/blog/svelte-and-typescript.

+## Setup
+Run `npm install`.
+If you want to use sqlite instead of PostgreSQL, edit `backend/schema.prisma`.

+- setup DB: `brew install postgresql && brew services start postgresql && createdb track-time`
+- set `DATABASE_URL`, e.g. create `.env` file with `DATABASE_URL = 'postgresql://user@localhost:5432/track-time'`
+- setup tables: `npm run db-push`

+Use `npm run` to start the server with reload on changes and HMR via snowpack.
+For production see heroku.com example in `Procfile`.

 ## Notes
 ### SSR
 Maybe check out [Next.js](https://nextjs.org/) for easier SSR; example: https://github.com/prisma/prisma-examples/tree/latest/typescript/rest-nextjs-api-routes

 ### DRY: server+client API from schema
 Seems strange that there is no framework/library that only requires the database schema and automatically provides an API on the server for it.
 Also, no one seems to care about duplication.
-GraphQL just introduces more boilerplate for little benefit compared to just calling database functions on the client (can also select subset of fields to save data; authentication can be a middleware on the server, just need some access annotations for the schema).
+GraphQL just introduces more boilerplate for little benefit compared to just calling database functions on the client (can also select subset of fields to save data; authentication/authorization can be a middleware on the server, just need some access annotations for the schema).
+Use row-level security in PostgreSQL for authorization and https://jwt.io to authenticate API requests as in [PostgREST's auth](https://postgrest.org/en/v7.0.0/auth.html)?

 - https://github.com/redwoodjs/redwood - only serverless, but need to manually setup a database server...
 - https://github.com/blitz-js/blitz - looks better, but just generates the boilerplate on the server instead of avoiding it
 - https://github.com/layrjs/layr - just MongoDB, too much boilerplate in models
-- https://github.com/graphile/postgraphile - runs a GraphQL server that watches a PostgresSQL database; schema not as code, no generated code, no autocomplete? migrations?
+- https://github.com/graphile/postgraphile - runs a GraphQL server that watches a PostgreSQL database; schema not as code, no generated code, no autocomplete? migrations?
+- https://github.com/PostgREST/postgrest - REST API server from existing PostgreSQL database; haskell, no good [client-side lib](https://postgrest.org/en/v7.0.0/ecosystem.html#clientside-libraries) in Typescript, [postgrester](https://github.com/SocialGouv/postgrester) just uses SQL strings

 ### Typescript
 FP in Typescript: